vicfryzel/xmonad-config/README.markdown

 ### Starting xmonad from lightdm, xdm, kdm, or gdm

+Note: You may need to choose "Custom xsession" or similar at the login screen.

     ln -s ~/.xmonad/bin/xsession ~/.xsession
     # Logout, login from lightdm/xdm/kdm/gdm

 ### Starting xmonad from slim

     ln -s ~/.xmonad/bin/xsession ~/.xinitrc
     # Logout, login from slim

 ## Keyboard shortcuts